yxxue/MetaRib/README.md

 * We utilize the uneven distribution of microbial communities that reconstruct highly abundant rRNA genes firstly using smaller * subset in an iterative approach.
 * We boost the whole process for large scale rRNA dataset with strict alignment.
 * We address over-estimation issue of EMIRGE and achieve full-length rRNA reconstruction by dereplicating and clustering contigs in each iteration.
-* We further estimate the relative abundance of reconstructed rRNA genes among samples and filter potential false-positive records using mapping statistics information   .
+* We further estimate the relative abundance of reconstructed rRNA genes among samples and filter potential false-positive records using mapping statistics information.

 The MetaRib workflow consists of three major modules: i) initialization, ii) iterative reconstruction and iii) Post processing.
+Schematic overview of MetaRib workflow is shown below:
+![workflow] (./src/metarib_workflow_demo.jpg)

 ## Dependencies